jplf/radiok/README.md

 program.
 Depending on the word recognized by *whatusay* or *command* and received by the web server different actions are taken.

-The web pages sent by the server to the browsers are generated in the AngularJS framework.
+The web pages sent by the server to the browser are generated in the AngularJS framework.

 ### Installation